satwikkansal/ibm_iot_example/blog/draft.md

 ![image-20200305175042440](images/image-20200305175042440.png)

-### Use the data for advanced analytics
+### 13. Use the data for advanced analytics

 The data saved into Cloudant can be used for advanced analytics.
-Let's see an example of how we can fetch this data in a Jupyter Notebook available in [Watson Studio](https://www.ibm.com/cloud/watson-studio), and write custom analytics techniques.
+Let's fetch this data in a Jupyter Notebook available in [Watson Studio](https://www.ibm.com/cloud/watson-studio), where we can write custom logic for analytis.
 Following are the steps to do that,

 1. Go to the [**IBM Cloud Catalog**](https://cloud.ibm.com/catalog/) and under **AI**, select [**Watson™ Studio**](https://cloud.ibm.com/catalog/services/data-science-experience).
 2. Create the service.
 Select a region and choose **Lite** pricing plan.
 Enter a **Service name** and select a resource group.